frenchja/frenchja.github.com/source/_posts/2013-03-11-installing-r-in-linux.markdown

 Info, and pasting using `Command+V`.

-{% img left http://gradstudents.wcas.northwestern.edu/~jaf502/images/ppc-r-preview.png 300 R Preview %}
+{% img left /images/ppc-r-preview.png 300 R Preview %}

-{% img left http://gradstudents.wcas.northwestern.edu/~jaf502/images/ppc-r-getinfo.png Get Info %}
+{% img left /images/ppc-r-getinfo.png Get Info %}

 Finally, this was dragged to the OS X dock, appearing just as if it were R on the local machine, but without all the hassle and slow load times on PPC.

-{% img http://gradstudents.wcas.northwestern.edu/~jaf502/images/ppc-r-dock.png Fake Dock Icon %}
+{% img right /images/ppc-r-dock.png Fake Dock Icon %}

 It is worth noting that this solution is only important for users tied to OS X 10.5.8.
 I've had great success with using [Fedora's PPC build](https://fedoraproject.org/wiki/Architectures/PowerPC?rd=Arch:PPC), which